 Riot Games is the studio behind the mega-hit League of Legends, officially the most-played personal computer game in the world, and a key driver behind the explosive growth of electronic sports, or e-sports.
 At a game development company with thousands of employees in dozens of offices around the globe, strong alignment and communication are key to hitting important release dates and keeping millions of players happy.

 Riot Games has used Slack, the channel-based messaging platform, for in-house communications since 2015, and it became one of the first Slack Enterprise Grid customers in 2017.
-Today, more than 8,000 of its employees and partners collaborate in Slack channels—virtual spaces to send messages and files—and rely on nearly 1,000 different apps in Slack.
+Today, more than 8,000 of its employees and partners collaborate in Slack channels—digital spaces to send messages and files—and rely on nearly 1,000 different apps in Slack.
 Software engineering teams at the company also use a variety of custom and off-the-shelf Slack bots to test, deploy, plan, and manage operations within a Slack workspace.

 At our annual Slack Frontiers conference, Riot Games gave us a tour of how it uses Slack to bring beloved computer games to life for fans all over the world.